dockerizedrupal/-DEPRECATED-supervisor-debian-jessie-for-docker/README.md

 docker-supervisor
 =================

-Meant to be used as a Docker base image to run a Supervisor
+Meant to be used as a Docker base image with a pre-installed Supervisor

 Build the Docker image by yourself
 ----------------------------------